How to Get Accurate Estimates for Car Repairs

 • Avoiding the "You're Stranded" Premium: When your car breaks down far from home, shops know you're desperate.
 They can inflate prices because you don't have the luxury of shopping around.
 Getting an estimate beforehand, even a rough online one, gives you some ammo.

 • Spotting Unnecessary Repairs: A detailed estimate helps you question add-ons.
-My friend got a quote that included "engine flush" for $150.
-I asked him if his manual recommended it.
-Turns out, his car manufacturer specifically said NOT to do it.
-The shop tried to sell him snake oil.
+A quote might include an "engine flush" for $150.
+Check the manual first - some manufacturers specifically say NOT to do it.
+That's a shop trying to sell snake oil.

 • Budgeting for the Inevitable: Cars break.
 It's a fact of life, like death and taxes.
 Having a general idea of common repair costs for your specific vehicle helps you budget for unexpected issues.
-My $2,000 brake job on my old truck was easier to swallow because I'd seen similar numbers online.
+A $2,000 brake job is easier to swallow when you've already seen similar numbers online.

 • Negotiating Power: Armed with quotes from multiple sources, you can negotiate.
 If one shop is $500 higher than two others for the exact same job, you have grounds to ask them to match the price or explain the difference.
 NAPA Auto Care has an estimator tool that can help with this.
 It's not about being cheap; it's about being smart.